oumersalah2-cmd/oumersalah2-cmd/README.md

 ### 🔭 What I'm Currently Working On

 - **Ethio Bucks:** Developing the backend architecture and deployment pipelines for a Django-based finance project.
-- **Tutor Marketplace:** Architecting a localized platform for the Ethiopian market using modern frontend tech (like Next.js and Tailwind) to connect students with academic instructors, complete with CV uploads and payment integration.
+- **Tutor Marketplace:** Architecting a localized platform for the Ethiopian market using modern frontend tech (like Next.js and Tailwind) to connect students with academic instructors.
 - **Algorithm Mastery:** Continuously solving DSA challenges to write cleaner, more efficient code.

 ---